software-students-fall2023/1-specification-exercise-team999999999/README.md

 4. If a complete route cannot be made, sections without amenities are indicated.

-### As a user, I want to update a location's accessibility information so I can contribute to the app (this one needs better wording)
+### As a enthusiastic user, I want to contribute to the app by updating accessibility information for locations so that I can play a part in ensuring the accuracy of details and improve the experience for others with similar accessibility needs.
 Estimation of effort: L
 Acceptance criteria:
 1. An "update location amenities" button is visible.